Train Holiday Destinations in Europe 2026: 7 Tips for Your Beach Vacation by Train

-Train travel to the sea
+Travelling to the sea by train

-Train travel to the sea
+Travelling to the sea by train

 • Recommended destinations:

-1. Croatia – accessible via Vienna, journey to Split from around €85
+1. Croatia – accessible with a transfer in Vienna, journey to Split from 2,076 CZK

-2. Polish Baltic Coast – direct Baltic Express to Gdynia in about 10 hours, from around €40
+2. Polish Baltic Coast – direct Baltic Express from Prague to Gdynia in 10 hours, from 1,020 CZK

-3. Italy – accessible via Vienna/Munich, journey to Venice from around €125
+3. Italy – accessible with a transfer in Vienna/Munich, journey to Venice from 3,109 CZK

-4. German Baltic Coast – via Berlin to Rostock, from around €27
+4. German Baltic Coast – with a transfer in Berlin to Rostock, from 663 CZK

-5. Bulgaria – longer journey (35 hours), three transfers, partial fare from around €30
+5. Bulgaria – longer journey (35 hours), three transfers, partial price from 727 CZK

 6. Belgian Coast – accessible via Germany and Brussels, journey approx. 16 hours